UNDA

 I DON’T SEE YOU

 The sculpture is an imitation of a public binocular, which extrapolates out all the people when you look through it.
-For one day I placed the binoculars at the Bethesda Fountain, a popular photo location for tourists in Central Park, New York and documented the reactions of the viewers.
+For one day I placed the binoculars at the Bethesda Fountain, a popular photo location for tourists in Central Park, New York and documented the reactions of the public.

 A small camera is connected to a RaspberryPi and captures the view.
 An algorithm trained on human movements (TensorFlow Bodypix) detects the people in the image and replaces them with data previously collected in that image section.
 This corrupted image is then displayed on a bright monitor that can be seen through Google Cardboard-like optics.
 Everything is powered by a V-mount battery and is built into a binocular housing made of mirrored plexiglass and 3D-printed parts.